Spa Employee Compensation Plans—How Did We Get Here?

 A brief history of spa compensation plans

-The media coverage of spas became more consistent, both in print and broadcast media, while travelers and business people began to enjoy spa experiences in locales other than their home.
+The media coverage of spas became more consistent, both in print and broadcast media.
+At the same time, travelers and business-people began to enjoy spa experiences in locales other than their home.
 Consequently, clients began to expect an elevated experience, including donning a luxurious robe and relaxing in a well-appointed environment, even when visiting their local day spa.

 Spa employee compensation and your bottom line

-Additionally, compensation for support staff, aside from in the hotel/resort model, is often not tied to sales metrics—and yet these are the staff members who are the first and last point of contact for the guest and can greatly impact the overall satisfaction of the visit.
-Now we add to the mix the evolution of the spa industry into additional wellness modalities, which may bring practitioners with yet another pay model—or no practitioners at all—which can lead to a lot of confusion.
+Additionally, compensation for support staff, aside from in the hotel/resort model, is often not tied to sales metrics, and yet these are the staff members who are the first and last point of contact for the guest and can greatly impact the overall satisfaction of the visit.
+Now we add to the mix the evolution of the spa industry into additional wellness modalities, which may bring practitioners with yet another pay model, or no practitioner at all, and you have a recipe for confusion!